 The Great Lakes basin contains 20 percent of the world’s fresh water.
-It is home to 10 percent of the U.S. population who depend of the lakes and the rivers that feed into them for clean drinking water, agricultural production, manufacturing, industry, transportation and shipping.
+It is home to 10 percent of the U.S. population who depend on the lakes and the rivers that feed into them for clean drinking water, agricultural production, manufacturing, industry, transportation, and shipping.

-But the countermovement to save America’s best free-flowing streams also had some of its earliest beginnings in this region.
-Michigan’s Au Sable is a beloved Wild and Scenic River.
-And today, citizens and agencies are working together for innovative clean water solutions and better care of the critical rivers and streams that make the Great Lakes what they are.
+The effort to save America’s best free-flowing streams had some of its earliest beginnings in this region — Michigan’s Au Sable is a beloved Wild and Scenic River.

-The rivers of the Great Lakes basin have been heavily impacted by its industrial past, invasive species and a changing climate.
-Antiquated sewer systems are unable to withstand more frequent and intense storms causing combined sewer overflows.
-Asian carp and other invasive species pose significant threat to native fish.
+But many of the rivers of the Great Lakes basin have been heavily impacted by industry, invasive species, and a changing climate.
+Antiquated sewer systems are unable to withstand more frequent and intense storms causing combined sewer overflows – disproportionately impacting communities of color.
+Asian carp and other invasive species pose a significant threat to native fish.
 Polluted runoff from both rural and urban lands increases erosion and puts public health at risk by contaminating drinking water supplies.

 With climate change bringing more frequent and intense floods and adding new challenges for clean water, our work to protect the region’s rivers is more important than ever.